-In October 2020 to mark the International Day for the Eradication of Poverty, people with lived experience of poverty across the country shared their original poetry.
+In October 2020 to mark the International Day to End Poverty, people with lived experience of poverty across the country shared their original poetry.
 In this video, Angela Babb reads her poem ‘A Journey’.

 We’ve all got somewhere to go

 Everything is going downhill

 Do we need to be trapped in this vicious cycle?

 But people still turn a blind eye

 Why do people judge us for the colour of our skin?

 People should be judged by what they hold within.